MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ### Play the video or display a still image

-Now we'll start creating Section 2 of the script graph.
+Now we'll start creating Section 2 of the Script Graph.
 You'll add the nodes that detect if *isPlaying* changes; this determines whether to play the video or display a still image in Station 3.1's WebSlate.

 1. In the lower part of the graph, add a *Get Object Variable* node and set its value to *isPlaying*.
 (You can right-click in the graph and then select **Add Node**.
 Search for *get object*.)